Remote Hard Drive Repair Services

 Works with most IDE and SATA drives!
 Download now to see if your drive needs or can be fixed!

-Now compatible with Windows 8, iDriveRepair™ is a utility for remote hard drive repair (Internet-based repair).
+Now compatible data recovery software with Windows 8, iDriveRepair™ is a utility for remote hard drive repair (Internet-based repair).
 It's non-invasive and we resurrect your drive so your system BIOS can see the drive again.
 Repairing a failed hard disk drive allows you to recover the data without the need of sending the disk in for professional data recovery service.
 If your system BIOS 'sees' your device, then iDriveRepair is not necessary and you can recover the data with VirtualLab™.

 Are you a candidate for iDriveRepair™ Session? iDriveRepair™ currently supports Fujitsu, IBM, Maxtor and Western Digital.
 Please download and run VirtualLab™to confirm that the device cannot be seen by your system before ordering a repair session.